 I’ve never had much artistic talent, but when I was a kid I loved those paint-by-numbers kits.
 Up until I saw those I’d only used watercolors, but I was enthralled with the thick, slow flow of the paint.
 I may also have killed some brain cells from breathing all the fumes.
 I was completely obsessed with keeping the paint in the lines, so I didn’t use the brush they gave you.
 Instead, I traced the outlines with a toothpick that had barely been dipped into the paint, then dipped the toothpick again and dripped paint into the outlines, relying on surface tension to distribute the paint evenly.

 Although that level of neuroticism can improve your PCB design, it's probably not healthy to apply in all areas of your life.
-Try and limit it to one or two places, like getting a totally perfect PCB stencil for your solder paste application.
+Try and limit it to one or two places, like getting a totally perfect Printed Board stencil for your solder paste application.

 Solder Paste Stencil Design Guidelines for Clean PCB Layouts